 About Weekend Walks

-This summer, DOT is partnering with local community groups and merchants to offer the fifth season of Weekend Walks to enhance the public realm in commercial districts citywide.
-This year, 23 Weekend Walks sites in all five boroughs will hold events from May through October.
-Each event is organized and hosted by a local partner, and features a number of activities, including music, arts and crafts, classes, and youth programming.
+In 2013, DOT partnered with local community groups and merchants to offer the fifth season of Weekend Walks to enhance the public realm in commercial districts citywide.
+Twenty-three Weekend Walks sites in all five boroughs held events from May through October.
+Each Weekend Walk is organized and hosted by a local partner, and features a number of activities, including music, arts and crafts, classes, and youth programming.
 Weekend Walks highlight local cultural institutions, non-profits, and economic resources.
 The events promote healthy, safe recreation as well as local businesses, and create high-quality public space where community members can come together.

 Weekend Walks is a major component of NYC DOT's World Class Streets (pdf) initiative, which seeks to develop and care for the public realm – the space between buildings.
 For many of us, the streets are literally our front yards.